intelsdi-x/snap-labs/README.md

-# snap-tutorials
+# Snap Labs
-A curated set of guides to using Snap, the open telemetry framework
+A set of guides to using Snap, the open telemetry framework.
+Read an overview at [snap-telemetry.io](http://snap-telemetry.io) or [head right to the repo](https://github.com/intelsdi-x/snap#the-snap-telemetry-framework----).

 ### What are these?